jisooleeworks/blog-site/_posts/2022-07-25-sample-size-formulas.md

 # Wrapping up

 We have looked around formulas for sample size calculation that are most commonly mentioned.
 Athough a bit of difference exists in detail according to study designs, they share the same fundamental that was reviewed at the beginning of this post.
-Considering the fact that there are many other versions, the knowledge covered here may be a quite small fraction of the whole body of work.
-However, this much knowlege seems enough for us to enter values into sample size calculators being aware of what we are doing.
+Although the knowledge covered here may be a small fraction of the whole body of work on the sample size, it should be fairly enough for confident use of existing tools.

 # Reference:
 1. Whitehead AL, Julious SA, Cooper CL, Campbell MJ.
 Estimating the sample size for a pilot randomised trial to minimise the overall trial sample size for the external pilot and main trial for a continuous outcome variable.
 Stat Methods Med Res.
 2016 Jun; 25(3):1057-73. [(link)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4876429/)